devdouglasferreira/poker-odds-calculator/README.md

 ## About

-This is a calculator written in Flutter available at Play Store for calculate Poker probabilities of a coming hand using Monte Carlo simulation algorithm
+This is a calculator written in Flutter available at Play Store for calculate Poker probabilities of a coming hand using Monte Carlo simulation algorithm.

-This application has been tested only on Android
+This application has been tested only on Android.